sotiraslab/AgileFormer/README.md

 # AgileFormer
-This the repo for the paper tiltled "AgileFormer: Spatially Agile Transformer UNet for Medical Image Segmentation"
+This official repo for the paper titled "AgileFormer: Spatially Agile Transformer UNet for Medical Image Segmentation"